Český Brod: Transport

-The I/12 from Prague to Kolín passes through the town.
+The I/12 from Prague to Kolín runs through the town.

 Český Brod is located on the railway line from Prague–Kolín.

 Education

-In Český Brod are 3 kindergartens, 2 primary schools, a school for students with special needs, a gymnasium, and the Secondary School of Management and Graphics in Liblice.
+In Český Brod are three kindergartens, two primary schools, a school for students with special needs, a gymnasium, and the Secondary School of Management and Graphics in Liblice.

 Culture

 Rock for People, an annual summer music festival, was held in Český Brod from 1995 to 2006.
 In 2007, the festival relocated to Hradec Králové.